Florence Pugh's Irish drama "The Wonder" gets Netflix release date

 "The Wonder," a Gothic Irish drama starring Florence Pugh, will be released on Netflix following a limited theatrical run next month.

+"The Wonder" will be in select theaters in the US from November 2, before landing on US Netflix on November 16 at 3:00 am EST. It will later be available on Netflix in the UK and Ireland from December 7.

-The period thriller, which is directed by Sebastián Lelio, is based on the acclaimed 2016 novel by Irish writer Emma Donoghue.
+The period thriller, which is directed by Sebastián Lelio, is based on the acclaimed 2016 novel by Irish writer Emma Donoghue, whose 2010 novel "Room" was made into an Oscar-winning film.

-According to a synopsis for the film, the story takes place in rural Ireland in 1862, thirteen years after the Great Famine.
+According to a synopsis for "The Wonder," the story takes place in rural Ireland in 1862, thirteen years after the Great Famine.

-The psychological drama, which is inspired by the 19th-century phenomenon of “fasting girls," was filmed in County Wicklow last year.
+The psychological drama, which is inspired by the 19th-century phenomenon of “fasting girls," was filmed in Co Wicklow last year.

 The screenplay was co-written by Lelio, Donoghue, and Alice Birch.
 Andrew Lowe and Ed Guiney produced the film for Irish production company Element Pictures alongside Tessa Ross and Juliette Howell for House Productions.
 Danny Cohen, Len Blavatnik, and Donoghue signed on as executive producers, reports Variety.

-“The Wonder” has been developed with the support of Screen Ireland and Access Entertainment.
+“The Wonder” was developed with the support of Screen Ireland and Access Entertainment.

 "The Wonder" had its world premiere last month at the Telluride Film Festival, according to Deadline.